-[12-28-12: This essay explains in a roundabout way, how it is possible to be anti-Zionist without being antisemitic.
+[12-28-12: This essay explains in a roundabout way, how it is possible to be anti-Zionist without viewing oneself as antisemitic.
 "Peace is the answer."
 It is especially timely given the possible nomination of the anti-Israel Chuck Hagel to be Secretary of Defense.]

 Given the Senate hearings preparatory to the confirmation of Judge Sonia Sotomayor to the U.S. Supreme Court that are to begin July 13, I thought it would be timely to review how leading academics and other hip intellectuals are handling or ignoring the notion of the law, liberally conceived.
 Also, I am interested in the claim that her appointment would be a welcome gesture of “inclusion,” long overdue.
 Hence, this blog, which should be read in connection with my last one on unfinished revolutions.
 (See http://clarespark.com/2009/07/04/unfinished-revolutions-and-contested-notions-of-identity/.)